-What is brain health, and why does it matter?
+What is brain health and why is the brain important?

 Brain health impacts every area of life.
 There’s just one problem: What exactly IS brain health?

 Interest in brain health tends to rise as we get older and we begin to worry about memory problems and cognitive decline.
 But brain health is the foundation for a thriving life at every age, influencing your education, relationships, career, and personal sense of fulfilment and happiness.